TassoInMusicProject/tasso-website/analysis/index.md

 	<a href="publication-date">Publication dates</a>
 	</td>
 	<td>
-		Histogram of musical-setting publication dates.
+		Histograms of musical-setting publication dates.
 	</td>
 </tr>